Gold18K/WebGPU-WGSL-64bit-BigInt/README.md

 - iJ_mul_to_iK(_a: iJ, _b: iJ) -> iK;

-Returns the product between _a and _b, and stores the result into the next bigger iK;
+Returns the product between _a and _b using the Karatsuba algorithm, and stores the result into the next bigger iK;

     @compute
     @workgroup_size(1, 1)